Exceret/Scissor/README.md

 # Scissor: Single-Cell Identification of Subpopulations with bulk Sample phenOtype coRrelation

-Fork and Tweaks by Exceret.
+Forked and tweaked by Exceret.

 ### Introduction